-Cancer can occur in the cells lining the central collecting area of the kidney (the renal pelvis—usually a type called transitional cell carcinoma of the renal pelvis) and in the slender tubes that carry urine from the kidney to the bladder (ureters).
+Cancer can occur in the cells lining the central collecting area of the kidney (the renal pelvis—usually a type called urothelial carcinoma of the renal pelvis) and in the slender tubes that carry urine from the kidney to the bladder (ureters).

 Blood in the urine is usually the first symptom.
 People may also have pain and burning during urination and an urgent, frequent need to urinate.
 Crampy pain in the flank (the space between the ribs and hip) or lower abdomen may occur if the flow of urine is obstructed (for example, because a blood clot blocks the ureter).

 Diagnosis of Renal Pelvis and Ureter Cancer

 Computed tomography or ultrasonography